 Efforts like these are generally well-received by customers who share these values.

-Businesses that take the time to get to know their customers will be able to choose social responsibility policies that align with their brand purpose and customers’ values.
+Businesses that take the time to get to know their customers will be able to choose social responsibility policies that align with their branding strategy and customers’ values.

 How Will This Impact Our PR and Outreach Strategies?